 In addition, the City Council is committed to a set of internal behaviors, intended to create a high level of trust, creativity, and productivity.
 These include:

-- Staying focused on top priority goals. rather than becoming reactive - Engaging in proactive, on-going communication and working to ensure all members are fully informed about planned actions or items. which avoids unnecessary surprises - 3.
-Seeking common ground and coming together Javoiding the fueling of controversy or anxiety - 4.
-Focusing on others' actions and assuming avoiding speculation about their good intentions - 5.
+- 1. Staying focused on top priority goals. - Engaging in proactive, on-going communication and working to ensure all members are fully informed about planned actions or items. - 3.
+Seeking common ground and coming together. - 4.
+Focusing on others' actions and assuming their good intentions - 5.
 Building trust by being transparent, ethical, and acting with integrity - 6.
-Engaging in and encouraging direct communication - 7.-Assuming good intentions and asking about intent - 8.
-Taking initiative to maintain good repair bruised working relationships - 9.
-Respecting all citizens and all members - 10.
+Engaging in and encouraging direct communication - 7.
+Taking initiative to maintain good working relationships - 8.
+Respecting all residents and all members - 9.
 Remaining realistic